 Setting up the Duplex is not as intuitive or as easily managed by one person as a freestanding tent that includes poles like the Nemo Hornet 2P or Big Agnes Fly Creek HV2 Platinum.

 The Zpacks Duplex Ultra Light 2-person truly shines as a lightweight backpacking or thru-hiking shelter for all conditions.
 The need for trekking poles limits its use to these types of excursions unless one springs for the optional tent poles.
 It is ideal for climates and seasons that are buggy and rainy.
-Although it is designed for three-season use, we feel that this tent would suffice in a pinch during snowy seasons (but have not tested it in the snow).
+Although it suits three-season use, we feel that this tent would suffice in a pinch during snowy seasons (but have not tested it in the snow).
 Unlike many two-person tents, this one is spacious enough for two people for long-term use without engendering space battles or resentments and is very spacious as a one-person palace.

 The Duplex will cost you $599, making it one of the more expensive shelters in this review.
 Add in the cost of stakes, which are not included but are necessary, as well as the cost of the optional tent poles if you don't have adjustable trekking poles, and you have a pretty pricey purchase.
 For those looking to save money and weight, Zpacks sells the Duplex Tarp (without bug netting or a floor) for only $375.
 Despite the high cost, as our favorite ultralight tent that we tested and reviewed, we think it is worth the investment.